Steven10Sun/MachineLearningAlgorithm/README.md

 * K-Mean
 * Decision Tree

-More models will be continuously updated and added.
+More and more ML models will be continuously updated and added.

 All the models will be followed the template below. each ML models have the following 3 main components.